 Online submission of written statements

-- NGOs in consultative status with the Economic and Social Council shall submit their written statements from 25 October to 15 November 2012 via CSO-Net.
+- Written statements from NGOs in consultative status with the Economic and Social Council will be accepted between 10 October to 25 October 2013 via CSO-Net.

 Statements sent by email cannot be accepted.